External Wall Insulation & Insulated Render Systems

 System Characteristics & Options

 Structherm’s External Wall Insulation Systems are made up of several layers, which provide the thermal performance and aesthetic qualities required when refurbishing a building.
-For the first layer, choose from our range of high performance insulation panels (Expanded Polystyrene (EPS), Enhanced EPS, Mineral Fibre or Phenolic) to meet your thermal requirements.
-The middle layers are then a combination of basecoats and mesh which give the system strength and impact resistance.
-To complete the system, you can choose any finish from our Contemporary or Traditional ranges.
+For the first layer, choose from our range of high performance insulation panels.
+Theses can be enhanced EPS, mineral fibre or phenolic foam to meet your thermal requirements.
+The middle layers are then a combination of base-coat and mesh which give the system strength and impact resistance.
+To complete the system choose any finish from our contemporary or traditional ranges.
 Opposite is a photograph showing the typical build up of the Structherm “Thin Coat” system with an Acrylic finish.

 Our External Wall Insulation systems carry a full warranty.
 They are BBA approved with a minimum 30 year design life, and are fully patented.